iris.cube#

 ancillary_variable

-Return a single ancillary_variable.
+Return a ancillary_variable.

 Return a tuple of all the auxiliary coordinates, ordered by dimension(s).